 - The review is based on the criteria set forth in the MSCI Market Classification Framework.

-- MSCI will communicate its final conclusions on the potential inclusion of Pakistan into Emerging Markets in June 2016
+- MSCI will communicate its final conclusions on the potential inclusion of Argentina into Emerging Markets in June 2017.

 View the latest press release: